-At 48 years old, despite a strong family history of obesity, type II diabetes, high cholesterol, migraine headaches, anxiety disorders and ADHD, I currently have no health problems and take no medications.
+At 54 years old, despite a strong family history of obesity, type II diabetes, high cholesterol, migraine headaches, anxiety disorders and ADHD, I have no health problems and take no medications.
 I will let you know if this changes!

 In recent years, I have given a variety of presentations about nutrition and health to medical conferences at Harvard and elsewhere around the country.
-To watch a video of my most recent presentation at the Ancestral Health Symposium 2012, click here:
+The 2017 presentation below summarizes my philosophy about nutrition and mental health, explains the risks of processed foods and plant-based diets, and includes my most important nutrition recommendations for anyone who wants to optimize brain health while reducing or perhaps even eliminating the need for psychiatric medications.

 Even the most perfect diet cannot cure all diseases.
 I also believe in the power of modern medicines and continue to prescribe medications to those who are either uninterested in changing their diet or who do not achieve good enough results from dietary changes alone.
 It may be that many years of following misguided nutrition guidelines, and/or exposure to any number of other modern environmental influences does irreparable damage to the chemistry of some individuals, and/or that some people are born with medical conditions that diet cannot cure.
 However, even in these cases, a healthy diet will significantly improve overall health and may reduce the need for medications, perhaps allowing for lower doses or milder forms of helpful drugs.